Darguima/darguima.com/README_template.md

-## 📖 Usage / API Documentation
+## 📖 Usage

-Explain how to use the project, how it works, etc. If it is an API project, explain how to make the calls, etc.
+Explain how to use the project, how it works, the controls, etc.

+## 📖 API Documentation

 ### 🔌 Endpoints